By Mark Hodson, Sunday Times Travel Writer

 Unusual holidays in Europe

 Get tickets to a festival or cultural event in Italy, such as the Carnival of Venice in February or the Verona Opera Festival where you can sit in a Roman amphitheatre to witness candlelit performances of classic arias.
 See a full list of opera holidays around the world.

 In the same part of the world, Iceland is an unusual destination that offers natural wonders including glaciers, hot springs, volcanic craters, lava flows and waterfalls.
-Choose from a city break in Reykyavik, a fly-drive tour or jeep adventure.

 See our pick of the best adventure holiday ideas.